 Certificates of deposit come with a set interest rate for the term of the deposit.
 CD rates are often stronger than those for traditional bank accounts, earning you more on your investment with little risk.

-Use the table to sort popular savings accounts by APY, fees, minimum deposit and more.
+Consider these savings accounts or use the table below to sort accounts by their interest rates.
 Want to compare your top picks side-by-side?
 Check the “Compare” box next to your favorite accounts.

 The impact of an interest rate cut

 An interest rate cut of 0.25% or 0.50% may not sound like much.
 But even a small adjustment can result in a sizable difference to your savings balance.

 Let’s say you’ve saved up $15,000 in an account with a 2.50% APY.
 If your bank drops that rate to 2%, you’ll lose $76 in interest you’d otherwise accrue over the course of a year.